 Internships

-If you are enthusiastic and keen to be more involved in research, but don’t currently have experience or have basic experience and would like to develop this, then the My University Hospitals Sussex Research Internship Award might be for you.
+If you are enthusiastic and keen to be more involved in research, but don’t currently have experience or have basic experience and would like to develop this, then the My Charity Research Internship Award might be for you.
 This 12 month programme provides 7.5 hrs/week of backfilled time alongside your clinical role to support you in developing your research ideas and skills and taking the first steps on a clinical academic career journey.

 Accelerator Awards

-The My UHSussex Research Accelerator Award is a personal award for individuals preparing to apply for a doctoral or post-doctoral fellowship.
+The My Charity Research Accelerator Award is a personal award for individuals preparing to apply for a doctoral or post-doctoral fellowship.
 This award includes salary backfill at basic rate for clinical role of up to 18.75hrs per week for 12 months (eligible range AfC B5-8A, Doctors up to ST5).
 Individuals will have already identified an idea and have experience in research but require time to shape the idea into a robust proposal and assemble an appropriate supervisory team.

 Doctoral Fellowships